-The movement in the money supply (Bermudian currency only) reflects the broad economic climate in Bermuda and the overall level of financial intermediation by local banks.
-The money supply expanded by 3.1%, from \$3,342 million in the fourth quarter of fiscal year 2014 to \$3,447 million in the fourth quarter of fiscal year 2015.
-The increase was driven by a 3.1% (or \$100.6 million) increase in deposit liabilities during the year.
+The movement in the money supply (Bermuda currency only) reflects the broad economic climate in Bermuda and the overall level of financial intermediation by local banks.
+The money supply shrunk by 1.5% in the first quarter of the 2017/2018 fiscal year on year-on-year basis to \$3.5 billion.
 The following table shows historical money supply figures at year-end for the years indicated: